mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 To demonstrate changing a plot's markers and curve colour follow these instructions:

-1. Spectrum 20 of HIFI00062798 should already have been plotted, via the Workspaces pane.
+1. Spectrum `20` of `HIFI00062798` should already have been plotted, via the ADS.
 If not, do so now.
 2. Click the settings (gear) icon above the plot, this will bring up a new Figure options window for the data set.
 3. Go to the `Curves` tab and use the `Color` (RGBA) option under `Line` to change the colour from Blue to Red.
 Click on the coloured square to change it.
 4. Click `Apply` to view the changes and save the selected option.